nrsimonelli/uo-project/src/core/outline.md

 ### 4.1 Base Potency

 - Defined by the skill/ability being used.
-- Usually 100, but can be lower (weaker skills) or higher (finishers, ultimates).
+- Usually 100 and is specific to either physical or magical.
+- Skills can have separate potency values for each.

 ### 4.2 Modifiers